yhaenggi/openra-docker/README.md

 In case you want other arches, just add them in the ARCHES files and copy the corresponding qemu user static binary.
 If you want support for another archtitecture, open an issue.

-You can verify if it worked with this (should show enabled):
+You can verify binftm support for multiarch builds with (should show enabled):

     grep -E "arm|aarch" -A1 -R /proc/sys/fs/binfmt_misc/